snapmaster-io/snap/README.md

 ### Logging in

 `snap login` will initiate the login flow.
-Note that you must have an account provisioned already on the SnapMaster web app for this to work.
+If you don't have a SnapMaster account, you can create one.

+`snap logout` will remove the API access token and log out the current user.

 ### Snap management